ayubodevelopment/exetel_assesment/README.md

 Clone the repo and use the docker configuration and deploy it.

+and run the below commands to migrate the DB inside "backed server" container
+- php artisan migrate

 and you can test the REST api using postman.
 I have listed the postman link with example for each function.

 - First create a user using register api